How can I join the library? Can I join online?

 Can I get accreditation for the courses I complete in the library?

 You can earn a Certificate of Course Completion (signed by your Branch Librarian and the City Librarian) after 50 hours of learning related to a specific programme, such as a Linguaphone Course.
-The Open Learning Centre has information about the Institute of Linguists Examinations.

 Does the library provide self-learning opportunities?